rifatzzz26/assignment-5/README.md

 preventDefault() blocks the default behavior of an individula element.

-on hte controray, the stopPropagation() blocks the flow of the event bubbling going to the top level of the DOM.
+On the controray, the stopPropagation() blocks the flow of the event bubbling going to the top level of the DOM.